 Recommended tire pressure for Suzuki Swift

-It is important to maintain proper tire pressure for Suzuki Swift tires.
-Low tire pressure will result in tire underinflation, and high tire pressure will result in tire overinflation, which can compromise tire safety, cause tire blowout, decrease fuel efficiency, cause uneven tire wear and reduce tire tread life.
-Check Suzuki Swift tire pressure regularly, and monitor Suzuki Swift tire inflation levels to avoid driving with overinflated or underinflated tires.
+It is vital to maintain proper tire inflation pressures for Suzuki Swift tires.
+Low tire pressure will result in tire underinflation while high tire pressure will result in tire overinflation, which can reduce fuel efficiency, lead to uneven tire tread wear and decrease tire life, compromise tire safety and cause tire blowout.
+Check Suzuki Swift tire pressure regularly, and monitor Suzuki Swift tire inflation pressures to avoid driving with overinflated or underinflated tires.

-Tire inflation value listed on tire sidewall is a maximum tire pressure the tire can be inflated to, and not the recommended tire pressure for Suzuki Swift.
-Use recommended tire pressure listed on the tire pressure chart found on a sticker on driver's door jam or in Suzuki Swift manual.
-Recommended tire pressure for your Suzuki Swift tires will be listed in one of the following pressure units: psi (pounds per square inch), bar or kPa (kiloPascals).
-Pay attention as your Suzuki Swift may have different recommended tire pressure values for front and rear tires.
-Keep your Suzuki Swift tires inflated at recommended tire pressure levels at all times for your driving comfort and safety.
+Tire inflation listed on tire sidewall is the maximum air pressure the tire can hold to carry its maximum load, and not the recommended tire pressure for Suzuki Swift.
+Use Suzuki Swift recommended tire pressure settings listed on the tire pressure chart found in Suzuki Swift owner's manual, on a tire placard on driver's door or door jam, inner trunk lid, in the console or on the fuel door.
+Recommended tire pressure for your Suzuki Swift tire sizes will be listed in one of the following pressure units: psi (pounds per square inch), bar or kPa (kiloPascals).
+Pay attention as your Suzuki Swift may have different recommended tire inflation pressures for front and rear tires, especially if equipped with staggered tires.
+Keep your Suzuki Swift tires inflated at recommended tire inflation pressures at all times for your driving comfort and safety.

-Suzuki Swift tire pressure changes with temperature, so check your Suzuki Swift tire pressure when outside temperature goes up or down.
-During colder months when temperatures drop, Suzuki Swift tire pressure will decrease also by approximately 1 psi for each 10 degrees Fahrenheit.
+Suzuki Swift tire pressure may fluctuate with ambient temperatures, so check Suzuki Swift tire pressure when ambient temperatures change.
+In winter when temperatures drop, Suzuki Swift tires may deflate by approximately 1 psi for each 10 degree Fahrenheit decrease in temperature.
 Maintain proper Suzuki Swift winter tire pressure by adding air to your tires as needed to the recommended tire inflation levels.

 Suzuki Swift tire pressure should be checked when tires are cold, after your vehicle has not been driven for at least three hours.
 It is best to check your tire inflation pressure in the morning, after the vehicle has been parked overnight, using a reliable tire pressure gauge.